Gluten free & vegan chickpea burgers made with fresh basil, sun dried tomatoes, and ground almonds

 - 1 tablespoon olive oil

-Mold the chickpea mixture into 4 patties about 3 inches across and 1/2 inch thick.
-If your mixture is too stick you can add a little extra almond flour, just try not to add too much because you don't want the burgers to be crumbly.
+Mould the chickpea mixture into 5 patties.
+If your mixture is too sticky you can add a little extra almond flour, just try not to add too much because you don't want the burgers to be crumbly.

 Place the patties onto a lined/greased baking tray.
-Brush each side with the olive oil and then bake for 20-25 minutes or until golden at 375°F/190°C. Make sure to flip the burgers about halfway through if your oven cooks unevenly like mine does.
+Brush each side with the olive oil and then bake for 30-35 minutes or until golden at 400°F/205°C.

 This post contains affiliate links.
 I only post links for products I personally use and believe in.
 If you make a purchase on Amazon after clicking one of my links, I receive a small commission and the price you pay is not affected.
 Thank you!